Kwilso3412/Dad-Joke-Quiz-Game/quiz game/README.md

 This project is one that I took from the youtuber [Tech with Tim](https://www.youtube.com/watch?v=DLn3jOsNRVE&list=WL&index=54&t=1483s)

+if you want a full break down you can view it on [my website](https://kahwillow.com/dad-joke-score)

 I added a few overall things

 - Added a response for both  yes or no